-In Finland, the number of homeless people has dropped dramatically.
-The reason: the country applies the "Housing First" concept.
-Homeless people receive a small apartment and advice from the state, without preconditions.
-4 out of 5 people affected thus return to a stable life.
-And most importantly: all of this costs less than leaving homeless people on the street.
+In Finland the number of homeless people has decreased dramatically.
+The reason: the country applies the “Housing First” concept.
+The homeless receive a small apartment and counseling from the State, without preconditions.
+4 out of 5 affected people thus return to a stable life.
+And most importantly: all this costs less than leaving homeless people on the streets.

 Finland is the only country in Europe where homelessness is in decline

-It is from the 80s that in Finland governments try to reduce homelessness.
-A first approach was to build short-term shelters, providing for a rotation.
-But there were too few of them, and those who used them did not easily get out of that condition, on the contrary: they ended up in a vicious circle.
-With temporary accommodation, even work did not come.
-Without a job, they couldn't find stable accommodation.
+It's been since the 80s that in Finland governments try to reduce homelessness.
+A first approach was to build short-term shelters, involving rotation.
+But there were too few of them, and those who used them did not easily escape from that condition, on the contrary: they ended up in a vicious circle.
+With temporary accommodation, not even work came.
+Without a job, they couldn't find stable housing.
 In summary: a nightmare.

-In Helsinki In 2008 you could see tent cities and huts among the trees of the parks almost everywhere.
-The homeless had built makeshift houses in the center of the capital of Finland, fragile and exposed to all kinds of bad weather.
-That year, the Finnish government introduced a new homeless policy: it started implementing the "Housing First" concept.
+In Helsinki In 2008 you could see tent cities and huts among the trees in the parks almost everywhere.
+The homeless had built makeshift houses in the center of the Finnish capital, fragile and exposed to all kinds of bad weather.
+That year, the Finnish government introduced a new policy for the homeless: it began to implement the concept of “Housing First”.
 Since then, the number of people affected has dropped dramatically.

 Finland has set itself a simple goal: no one should live on the street, every citizen should have a residence.